giacomonazzaro/csg-explorer/readme.md

 Python bindings included!

 # Example
-This an example screenshot from the real time renderer.
+This an example screenshot from the real-time renderer.
 ![](data/screenshot.png)
 And this is the text file that defines the shape.
+It can be found in `data/test.csg`.
 ```python
 head = sphere 0.0 0.0 -0.1 0.4